What’s Driving Hearables Growth?

 - Sound isolation/augmentation – hearing augmentation is no longer just for the hard of hearing.
 New innovations in sound isolation and augmentation are driving new products to market with the ability to tune out sound you don’t want to hear and focus on those you do.
 For example, these devices can turn down ambient sound from a noisy coffee shop and focus on the voice of the person across the table from you.
 A few examples here include Nuheara IQBuds and Doppler Labs Here One.

-- Voice UX – we discussed this at length in a previous post, but it’s fair to say the growth in voice as a user interface is a big factor in the growth and interest in hearables today.
+- Voice UX – it’s fair to say the growth in voice as a user interface is a big factor in the growth and interest in hearables today.

 - Passthrough – headphones have the tendency to isolate the user from their surroundings, particularly the over-the-ear headphones with active noise cancellation.
 This is highly desired in some cases, but Hearables makers have also recognized the need for users to be able to hear what’s going on around them.
 You are seeing new hearables come to market with the ability to “passthrough” surrounding sound to mimic hearing as if the user was not wearing anything in their ears.